KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Gap Analysis

+One way to now may be to analyze a church that does already fit this description.
+The name of the church is [LifeChurch](http://www.lifechurch.tv).

+LifeChurch does not have physical churches in

 ## iPhone Launches and Mobile Takes Off
 Marc Andreessen wrote his Software is Eating the World op-ed in 2011, just four years after the [iPhone](http://en.wikipedia.org/wiki/IPhone) launched.
 The subsequent popularity of the iPhone and other mobile products, such as [Android](http://en.wikipedia.org/wiki/Android_%28operating_system%29), can be clearly seen in the graph below.
 Words associated with mobile ("iPhone" "app" "Android") are "up and to the right."
 Non-mobile words ("desktop" "website") are on the decline.